History, tourist information, and nearby accommodation

 There are quite a few ancient sites in the area, including Tomnaverie Stone Circle, Kinord Cross, Old Kinord Ancient Village, and the Tullich Symbol Stone.
 An ancient crannog, or manmade island dating to the Bronze Age, stands in the centre of Loch Kinord.
 Also in Loch Kinord is Castle Island, where the crumbling remains of a medieval pele tower still stand.

 Address: Dinnet, Aberdeenshire, Scotland

 Location: At the junction of the A97, A93, and B9158

-Photo Credit: Stanley Howe, licensed for reuse under the Creative Commons Licence
+Photo Credit: Anne Burgess, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.